EXPLAINER: Why AP hasn’t called Pennsylvania

 “We’re winning Pennsylvania by a tremendous amount.
 We’re up 690,000 votes in Pennsylvania.
 These aren’t even close.
 It’s not like, ‘Oh, it’s close,’” Trump said during an appearance at the White House.

-But by Thursday evening his lead had slipped to about 53,000 votes, as mail in ballots from across the state continued to be counted.
-The late counted ballots were overwhelming in Biden’s favor.

-One reason for the tightening race: Under state law, elections officials are not allowed to process mail-in ballots until Election Day.
+One reason the race tightened: Under state law, elections officials are not allowed to process mail-in ballots until Election Day.
 It’s a form of voting that has skewed heavily in Biden’s favor after Trump spent months claiming — without proof — that voting by mail would lead to widespread voter fraud.

 There’s a possibility the race won’t be decided for days.
 If there is less than a half percentage point difference between Biden and Trump’s vote total, state law dictates that a recount must be held.